Overview

 Comments → Structured Notes (debuggable “comment replacement”)

-Use StepReport.notes as comments that ship to the UI.
-This turns what you’d normally write as # comments into a reviewable narrative.
+Use step.note(...) for concise runtime decisions that should ship to the UI.
+This turns what you would normally leave in logs or comments into a reviewable narrative.

 result = some_calculation()